rodrigorosalesa/Portfolio/Housing_Market_in_Melbourne/ReadMe.md

 Final project for the courses **601: Working with Data and Visualization** and **602: Statistical Data Analysis**, for the **Master´s in Data Science and Analytics** imparted by the **University of Calgary**, in which we showcased all the knowledge acquired in both courses.

-More important, we decided to focus on Housing Prices as is a topic that is positively related to one´s satisfaction and the importance in the economical sector.
+We decided to focus on Housing Prices as is a topic that is positively related to one´s satisfaction and the importance in the economical sector.

 <br>